 Texas Department of Criminal Justice Organizational Structure

-Among the TDCJ's divisions, the Correctional Institutions Division, Community Justice Assistance Division, Parole Division and the Private Facility Contract Monitoring/Oversight Division are involved in the everyday confinement and supervision of convicted felons.
-However the actual supervision of probationers is the responsibility of local community supervision and corrections departments.
-Victim Services coordinates a central mechanism for crime victims to participate in the criminal justice process.
+Among the TDCJ's divisions, the Correctional Institutions Division, Community Justice Assistance Division, Parole Division, and the Private Facility Contract Monitoring and Oversight Division are involved in the everyday confinement and supervision of convicted felons; however, the actual supervision of probationers is the responsibility of local community supervision and corrections departments.
+The Victim Services Division coordinates a central mechanism for crime victims to participate in the criminal justice process.
 The remaining divisions support the overall operation of the TDCJ.